• English

 Just tell Vibelet your device's Tailscale IP.
 Your phone must also be on the same Tailscale network.

-npx vibelet --host=<tailscale-ip>
+npx vibelet --access=<tailscale-ip>

 Install the Tailscale app on your phone and join the same tailnet.